FatmaMM/MusicalApplication/README.md

     2- Creating new activities
     3- Using explicit Intents to link between activities in your app.
     4- Using OnClickListeners to add behavior to buttons using Java code.
+  # project will be evaluated using the [Musical Structure project rubric](https://review.udacity.com/#!/rubrics/159/view).

 # Requirements
 Select a potential structure and create an app with that structure in Android Studio.
 Your app should have 3 to 6 Activities.
 Some ideas for Activities would be: